Intrinsic Information Flow in Structureless NP Search: Conceptual Lineage

 \section{Conceptual Lineage}

-Classical communication complexity (Abelson~\cite{Abelson1978}, Yao~\cite{Yao1979}) established that computational hardness may arise from constraints on information flow rather than from limits on local processing.
-Yao's minimax principle~\cite{Yao1977} showed how distributional analysis can yield lower bounds for randomized algorithms.
-Together, these developments emphasize the central role of information constraints in understanding algorithmic difficulty.
+Communication complexity (Abelson~\cite{Abelson1978}, Yao~\cite{Yao1979}) established that computational hardness may arise from constraints on information flow rather than from limits on local processing.
+Yao's minimax principle~\cite{Yao1977} further showed that distributional analysis can yield lower bounds that hold uniformly over randomized algorithms.
+Together, these developments highlight the central role of information constraints in understanding algorithmic difficulty.

-We internalize this information-flow perspective within NP witness recovery.
-Under this view, recovering a hidden witness becomes a rate-limited information-acquisition process.
+We internalize this perspective within NP witness recovery, viewing the task as a rate-limited information-acquisition process.

-Applying this lens in the psocid model, we fix a uniform prior on the hidden witness and analyze the equality-probe interface as a Shannon channel with vanishing capacity.
-The resulting barrier does not arise from adversarial input selection, but from an information-rate mismatch: reliable recovery requires $\Theta(N)$ bits of mutual information, whereas polynomially many probes convey only $o(1)$ bits.
+To this end, we study the psocid model, a minimal setting in which structural features are removed.
+Under a uniform prior on the hidden witness, the equality-probe interface can be interpreted as a Shannon channel with vanishing capacity.
+The resulting barrier arises from an information-rate mismatch: reliable recovery requires $\Theta(N)$ bits of mutual information, whereas polynomially many probes yield only $o(1)$ bits.

-This contrasts with many structured NP settings.
-There, individual computational steps may eliminate large families of candidate witnesses at once: a violated clause excludes assignments sharing a pattern, a cutting plane removes an entire sub-region, or a feasibility certificate discards exponentially many possibilities.
+This stands in contrast to structured NP settings, where computational steps can prune large portions of the search space: a clause eliminates all assignments that falsify its literals, a cutting plane removes an entire feasible subregion, and a feasibility certificate may rule out exponentially many possibilities.
 Such structure provides global eliminative leverage.

+In structured NP problems such as 3-SAT, each pruning step reduces uncertainty about the solution, yet the resulting information gain is difficult to quantify: overlapping constraints and correlated eliminations prevent a clean, additive characterization in terms of mutual information.
+Empirically, structured search often yields significant local information early on, while the marginal information gain may diminish as the search progresses, and remain limited in certain critical instances, leaving a residual search space in which candidates are comparatively difficult to distinguish.

-The psocid interface deliberately removes this advantage: a negative probe excludes only a single candidate and preserves symmetry among the remainder.
+The psocid interface deliberately eliminates this leverage: each probe excludes only a single candidate, while preserving symmetry among the remaining possibilities.
+This minimality ensures that the difficulty of search is governed entirely by constraints on information acquisition, yielding a fundamental mismatch between required and obtainable information.

-Viewed in this lineage, psocid represents an extreme information-flow regime.
-When the access mechanism supplies information at an exponentially vanishing rate, additional computation or parallelism cannot compensate.
-The source of hardness lies not in verification complexity - indeed, $\mathrm{Psocid\mbox{-}SAT} \in \mathbf{NP}$ - but in the limited informational content of the access interface.